Concerts and Recitals 6.3 - 6.4

 - Make sure you have paid your Music Use Fee.

-- Any and all alternate arrangements for recitals must be approved by the Director of the School of Music & Dance.
+- Any and all alternate arrangements for recitals must be approved by the Director of the School of Music and Dance.

 - It is your responsibility to notify the office immediately if you decide to cancel or postpone your recital.
 Failure to do so is a breach of courtesy to your fellow students, may effect your grade, and will result in a forfeiture of deposits and fees.